djangofan/WebDriverTestingTemplate/README.md

 # Info

-This is a Java project that can be used as a template to start a WebDriver web browser testing project.
+This is a Java project that can be used as a template (or archetype) to start a WebDriver web browser testing project.
 I chose not to implement most Selenium features and tried to simplify it to just WebDriver and Gradle.

 I am very much interested in others forking my code and showing me how it can be improved.